la-haute-societe/craft-tarteaucitron/CONTRIBUTE.md

 # Contribute

-This plugin does not currently include the services offered by tarteaucitron.js, any contribution is therefore welcome.
+This plugin does not currently include all of the services offered by tarteaucitron.js, any contribution is therefore welcome.

 ## Installation